junxit/us-congress-bills-113/metadata.md

 - 2014-09-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with an amendment in the nature of a substitute.
 With written report No. 113-263.
 - 2014-09-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with an amendment in the nature of a substitute.
 With written report No. 113-263.
 - 2014-09-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 578.
+- 2014-12-10 — Amendment SA 4000 agreed to in Senate by Unanimous Consent.
+- 2014-12-10 — Amendment SA 4000 proposed by Senator Boxer for Senator Carper. (consideration: CR S6486) In the nature of a substitute.
+- 2014-12-10 — Measure laid before Senate by unanimous consent. (consideration: CR S6481-6486; text of measure as reported in Senate: CR S6481-6486)
+- 2014-12-10 — Message on Senate action sent to the House.
+- 2014-12-10 — Passed Senate with an amendment by Voice Vote.
+- 2014-12-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2014-12-10 — Senate amendment agreed to: Amendment SA 4000 agreed to in Senate by Unanimous Consent.
+- 2014-12-10 — Senate amendment proposed (on the floor): Amendment SA 4000 proposed by Senator Boxer for Senator Carper.(consideration: CR S6486)
+- 2014-12-10 — Senate amendment submitted
+- 2014-12-10 — The committee substitute as amended agreed to by Unanimous Consent.